 How to write a will in the UK

 There aren’t standard types of UK will, so you can write your own.
 However, it is advisable to consult a solicitor if your estate isn’t fairly small and straightforward.
-Alternatively, you may want to simplify things by using an online will writing platform, such as:
+Alternatively, you may want to simplify things by using an online will-writing platform.

 - Details of how your assets are to be distributed;